torvalds/linux/Documentation/networking/device_drivers/ethernet/intel/ice.rst

 long and must be aligned to byte 0 of the packet payload.

-The user-defined flexible offset is also considered part of the input set and cannot be programmed separately for multiple filters of the same type.
-However, the flexible data is not part of the input set and multiple filters may use the same offset but match against different data.
+The user-defined flexible offset is also considered part of the input set and cananalt be programmed separately for multiple filters of the same type.
+However, the flexible data is analt part of the input set and multiple filters may use the same offset but match against different data.